neondatabase/website/content/docs/reference/compatibility.md

 ## Unlogged tables

 Unlogged tables are maintained on Neon compute local storage.
 These tables do not survive compute restart (including when compute becomes idle).
-This is unlike regular PostgreSQL, where unlogged tables are only truncated in the event of abnormal process termination.
+This is unlike a  standalone PostgreSQL installation, where unlogged tables are only truncated in the event of abnormal process termination.
 Additionally, unlogged tables are limited by compute local storage size.

 ## Spill and index build handling